US allows emergency COVID-19 vaccine in bid to end pandemic

 About 3 million doses of the Pfizer-BioNTech vaccine are expected in the first shipments around the country, according to officials with Operation Warp Speed, the Trump administration’s vaccine development program.
 A similar amount is to be held in reserve for those recipients' second dose.

-A Centers for Disease Control and Prevention advisory committee is poised to recommend who’s first in line.
-Expected to follow health workers and nursing homes are other essential workers, older adults and people at high risk because of other health problems.
-U.S. authorities don’t expect enough for the general population before spring, and that’s assuming there are no manufacturing glitches.
+The government still is hammering out final recommendations, but expected to follow health workers and nursing homes are other essential workers, older adults and people at high risk because of other health problems.
+U.S. authorities don’t expect enough for the general population before spring, and that's assuming there are no manufacturing glitches.

+“We would need at least until March, April, to have an impact on the pandemic,” BioNTech’s Sahin said.
+But he predicted that protecting the most vulnerable could start putting a dent in hospitals and deaths sooner.

 Emergency use means the vaccine still is experimental.
 Most important for would-be recipients to know: